Washing your car at home is easier than it seems!

 Most people don’t think about using more than one bucket.
 But it is important that you don’t wash your car with dirty water throughout the process.
 Make sure to have one bucket for soap and water, and another for rinsing.
 You can even use a third bucket for washing your car tires, as they tend to be extra dirty.

-Fun fact: Not all microfiber clothes are the same!
-Different areas of your car require specific types of microfiber clothes for an optimal clean,
+Fun fact: Not all microfiber cloths are the same!
+Different areas of your car require specific types of microfiber cloths for an optimal clean,

 “Microfiber towels come in various sizes, pile height, or density, referred to as GSM, or grams per square meter.
 Window towels are typically in the range of 200 to 250 GSM while paint and interior should not exceed 350 to 400 GSM.
 Every detailer should have at least three types of towels in various colors to designate specific usage.
 For example, red 350 GSM towels are only used for the paint, while green is only used for interior plastics, blue for the door jams, and so on” (Autoblog).